kirandash/django/scrum_board_ui/README.md

 2. Current lists reducer structure: state ---> lists ---> array of list objects
 3. After modification: state ---> lists ---> { isLoading: boolean, data: [array of list objects] }
 4. Also modify the references in all components at `mapStateToProps`.
 Note: on changing the JSON structure of state, we now have to change the code in all components.
 To solve this problem, we have **selectors** which acts as an additional layer b/w redux and react components.
+5. After changes: make sure all functionalities still work like before.
+Also note that on load: data will load from API.
+But on adding and removing lists/cards: it won't be saved.
+And will get erased on reloading.

+### 9. Selectors
+### 9.1 Why do we need selectors?
+1. Till now we have separated the application responsibilities as follows:
+    - Component ---> Display View
+    - Reducers ---> Manage State
+    - Thunks ---> API/Async calls
+2. Currently, we are mapping data from state directly to mapStateToProps.
+Ex in ScrumList.js file.
+But what if we need to modify the data from state before assigning to mapStateToProps.
+3. **Selectors**
+    - gives us a place to put logic for combining, filtering, transforming and storing data before passing it to the React View Component.
+It is one more layer between Redux reducers and React view components.
+    - If JSON data structure of state changes, we don't have to change the mapping in mapStateToProps for every component.
+All we have to do is just change the code in selectors.js file.
+Ex: In 8.8, we changed the structure from state.lists to state.lists.data.

+### 9.2 Creating selector - getLists
+1. Create src/selectors/lists.js file
+2. Add getLists selector in selectors/lists.js
+3. **IMPORTANT:** The beauty of selectors is: now if structure of state changes, we don't have to change the mapping in mapStateToProps for every component.
+All we have to do is just change the code in selectors.js file.